You are here: Home » Preparing for Pregnancy » Planning Your Pregnancy

 Quitting can be hard, no matter how much you want to, but support is available.

-NHS Smokefree offers free help, support and advice on stopping smoking, including when you're pregnant, and can give you details of local support services.
+NHS Quit Smoking offers free help, support and advice on stopping smoking, including when you're pregnant, and can give you details of local support services.

 Smoke from other people's cigarettes can damage your baby, so ask your partner, friends and family not to smoke near you.